Vyral/base-template/_posts/2021-02-22-the-true-value-of-a-realtor.md

 *Here’s a little bit about what we Realtors actually do for our clients.*

-&nbsp;

 As Realtors (pronounced “Reel-tor,” not “Reel-Uh-Tor”), our job is *not* to spam people’s emails with all the available listings on the market.
 These days, every homebuyer has access to a host of real estate websites that can give them a feel for what’s out there.
 We also don’t just drive around and provide people access to properties.
 That’s more like what an Uber driver does.&nbsp;

-**Our*****actual *****role is to find the properties that fit the criteria necessitated by the goals of our clients.** The only way to do that is to sit down with clients for a buyer’s consultation and ascertain their needs, wants, and general home-buying goals.
+**Our&nbsp;*****actual &nbsp;*role is to find the properties that fit the criteria necessitated by the goals of our clients.** The only way to do that is to sit down with clients for a buyer’s consultation and ascertain their needs, wants, and general home-buying goals.
 While it’s true that we’ll ultimately have to arrange access to choice properties, there’s a lot more that must happen before that point.
 How do we know if a matching property is even a good value?&nbsp;

 {% include pullquote.html %}